 St Rupert, responding to an invite by Duke Theodo of Bavaria, then travelled down the Danube visiting towns, preaching and converting many to Christianity.
 He also travelled to the ruined city of Juvavum, renamed it Salzburg and made it his base.
 There he reinvigorated Christianity, reestablished St Peter’s Abbey, founded Salzburg Cathedral and founded the Benedictine nunnery of Nonnberg.
 In addition, he introduced educational reforms and encouraged the development of saltworks on land he received from Duke Theodo.

-St Rupert is said to have died on Easter Sunday.
+St Rupert died on Easter Sunday.
 His remains are interned at Salzburg Cathedral.

 St Rupert’s Feast Day is 27th March, the day of his death.
 He is the Patron Saint of Salzburg, Austria.